cltl/python-for-text-analysis/chapter-1/README.md

 Objects that are instances of a built-in immutable type are *hashable* and can be used as keys in a dictionary.
 For a really good explanation of this, see the youtube video [the mighty dictionary](https://www.youtube.com/watch?v=C4Kc8xzcA68).

+### Built-in functions

+Python has a lot of built-in functionality.
+See [this section](https://docs.python.org/3/library/functions.html) of the library reference.
+We'll mostly cover the relevant ones in the notebooks, but here's a selection with short descriptions:

+**Type-related**

+* `bool()` turns an object into a boolean (True or False).
+* `dict()` without an argument, it creates an empty dictionary, but can also be used with arguments to populate the dictionary.
+See the notebook for exercises.
+* `float()` Turns an integer or a string-representation of a floating point number into a floating point number.
+* `int()` Turns a float or a string-representation of a natural number into an integer.
+* `list()` Creates an empty list or turns an iterable into a list.
+* `set()` Creates an empty set or turns an iterable into a set.
+* `str()` Turns objects into strings.
+* `tuple()` Turns iterables into tuples.

+* `type()` can be used to check the type of a variable.

+**Math-related**

+* `sum(iterable)` returns the sum of an iterable.
+* `divmod(x,y)` takes two ints and returns the quotient and the remainder.
+* `pow(x,y)` raises `x` to the power of `y`.
+* `round(x[,n])` rounds its argument to the nearest integer, or the nearest float with `n` digits.
+* `min(iterable)` returns the lowest number in an iterable.
+(This function can also take any number of arguments to do the same for those arguments.)
+* `max(iterable)` returns the highest number in an iterable.
+(This function can also take any number of arguments to do the same for those arguments.)

+Methods and built-in functions are the first places to check if you want to solve a programming question.
+Ask yourself: *What kind of data am I working with?* If it's text data, check out the string methods and the string-related modules.
+If it's numeric data, check out the built-in functions and operators, and the `math` module.
+We will talk about modules soon.

 ----------------
 #### Later on in the course..